openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 * want to present a credential and found out there is no suitable credential present in her wallet or
 * have visited the web site of a Credential Issuer and wants to obtain a credential from that issuer.

-(0) (OPTIONAL) The issuer sends a request to the wallet to initiate the issuance flow.
+(1) (OPTIONAL) The issuer sends a request to the wallet to initiate the issuance flow.
 This request contains information about the credential(s) the holder wants to obtain from that issuer, e.g., in the form of credential manifest IDs or credential types, and further data, e.g., hints about the user when the user is already logged in with the Issuer.

-(1) (OPTIONAL) obtain credential manifest (as defined in [@DIF.CredentialManifest]) from the issuer with an information of which Verifiable Credentials the Issuer can issue, and optionally what kind of input from the user the Issuer requires to issue that credential.
+(2) (OPTIONAL) obtain credential manifest (as defined in [@DIF.CredentialManifest]) from the issuer with an information of which Verifiable Credentials the Issuer can issue, and optionally what kind of input from the user the Issuer requires to issue that credential.

 Note: The wallet MAY also obtain the information about the credential issuer's capabilities using other means, which is out of scope of this specification.

-(2) (OPTIONAL) If the issuer expects certain credentials to be presented in the issuance flow, it requests the user to select and confirm presentation of those credentials.

-(3) If the user has confirmed the presentation of certain credentials with the issuance request, the wallet prepares the process by obtaining a nonce from the issuer.
-This nonce will be used to prevent malicious wallets from being able to replay those presentations.

 (4) In this step, the wallet sends an authorization request to the issuer.
 This request determines the types of verifiable credentials the wallet (on behalf of the user) wants to obtain.
 It MAY also